Noxxys/oshop/README.md

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Unit tests for this project are currently failing / not implemented yet.

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Please note that I don't plan to add any end-to-end tests to this project, as the focus is to learn Angular.

 ## Further help